dduransseau/node-red-contrib-gce-nrx-800/README.md

 node-red-contrib-gce-nrx-800
 ======================

-An <a href="http://nodered.org" target="_new">Node-RED</a> nodes to interact with GCE electronics NRX-800 trough libgpio2
+An <a href="http://nodered.org" target="_new">Node-RED</a> nodes to interact with GCE electronics NRX-800 trough libgpiod v2

+Based on the amazing project <a href="https://github.com/ExpeditionExploration/opengpio">opengpio</a>

 ### Installation process